Swhite215/cis527_p2/README.md

 --- | --- | --- | --- |---
 Create Username and Password File - PASS
-Read Username and Password File to Initialize User Validation Structure - PASS Validation for LOGIN
+Read Username and Password File to Initialize User Validation Structure - PASS Validation for LOGIN - PASS
-Username and Password Validation
+Username and Password Validation - PASS
-Return 200 OK Response for LOGIN
+Return 200 OK Response for LOGIN - PASS
-Return 410 Response for LOGIN
+Return 410 Response for LOGIN - PASS
-Log User Into System - Update User Status to TRUE in User Validation Structure Validation for LOGOUT
+Log User Into System - Update User Status to TRUE in User Validation Structure - PASS Validation for LOGOUT - PASS
-Log User Out of System - Update User Status to FALSE in User Validation Structure Validation for Commands Executable by Annonymous Users vs. Logged In Validation for WHO
+Log User Out of System - Update User Status to FALSE in User Validation Structure - PASS Validation for Commands Executable by Annonymous Users vs. Logged In Validation for WHO
 Search for and Return List of Active Users and 200OK